Bishop's Stortford: Plague and growth: early modern Stortford

-Despite the demographic impact of the Great Plague, perhaps the turning point in Stortford's fortunes was the creation of the 'Hockerill by-pass' in 1670.
-King Charles II had in the 1660s been increasingly travelling from London to Newmarket for the races and disliked the noise and congestion of Stortford, with its odorous market, maltings and tanneries.
-Moreover, the route was not always passable as noted by diarist Samuel Pepys who made the following entry in his diary on 23 May 1668: ‘and so to Bishop's Stafford [sic].
-The ways mighty full of water so as hardly to be passed’.
-As a result, the road from London to Newmarket was diverted to the east of the centre of Stortford, and instead ran through the outlying settlement of Hockerill.
+The main north-south route had historically passed through the town centre, running along South Street, Potter Street, North Street and Northgate End.
+In the 1660s, King Charles II made numerous journeys from London to Newmarket for the races, and he disliked the noise and congestion of Stortford, with its odorous market, maltings and tanneries.
+Moreover, the route was not always passable, as noted by diarist Samuel Pepys, who made the following entry in his diary on 23 May 1668: and so to Bishop's Stafford [sic].
+The ways mighty full of water so as hardly to be passed'.
+As a result, the road from London to Newmarket was diverted to the east of the centre of Stortford in 1670, following a new route which instead ran through the outlying settlement of Hockerill.

 The inns of Hockerill become an important overnight location for stop overs for overnight coaches to East Anglia.
 Further demands for improved roads led to the creation of the Essex and Hertfordshire Turnpike Trust (later Hockerill Turnpike Trust) in 1744 to repair the road between Harlow Bush Common and Stump Cross in Great Chesterford.
 Later Acts of Parliament extended the term of the Trust and allowed new road construction.
-From March 1785 the mail coaches ran from London to Norwich via Stortford.
-Thus, the improved highways marked the first of the phases of Stortford's growth driven by emergent transport technology.
+From 1785, the mail coaches from London to Norwich ran via Stortford.
+The improved highways marked the first of the phases of Stortford's growth driven by emergent transport technology.

-The second major transport development to provide a significant boost to the town was the construction of the Stort Navigation, which canalised the River Stort, and opened in 1769.
-The improvements to the navigation of the Stort were driven by the inability of the malting industry to use the Stort for river transport, which caused significant damage to the local roads and handed a competitive advantage to neighbouring malting areas like Ware who were linked to London by the River Lea.
+The second major transport development was the construction of the Stort Navigation, which canalised the River Stort, and opened in 1769.
+The improvements to the navigation of the Stort were driven by the inability of the malting industry to use the Stort for river transport, which caused significant damage to the local roads and handed a competitive advantage to neighbouring malting areas like Ware, which was linked to London by the River Lea.
 The work on the canal undertaken by George Jackson (later Sir George Duckett) had the added benefit of alleviating the flooding risk in the town.